- 1. The Gate Keeper Theory and 'Objectivity'

 12. La Commune, Problems and Rewards

-ELSEWHERE IN this website I have written about the need for the contemporary MAVM to work with alternative forms and processes, to search for less hierarchical ways of communicating with the public.
+ELSEWHERE IN this website I've written about the need for the contemporary MAVM to work with alternative forms and processes, to search for less hierarchical ways of communicating with the public.
 I would like to briefly describe how we tried to achieve this in LA COMMUNE, with the hope that the ideas will help to animate other alternative uses of film and TV, in an attempt to challenge the Monoform structure and its accompanying problems.

 Broadly speaking, our 'process' manifests in the extended way in which we involved the cast in the preparation for, and during the filming, and in the way that some of the participants continued the process after the filming was completed.